-Our choir of gaming Christmas carollers is back once again for the second day of Blogmas, where creative conductor Athena from AmbiGaming is leading us all in a rendition of The Twelve Days of Christmas – but with a video game twist.
-Be sure to check out her blog today to see what she’s written for her second answer in this collaboration, and keep your eyes peeled for all of the other bloggers out there taking part.
+Our choir of gaming Christmas carollers is back again for the second day of Blogmas, where creative conductor Athena from AmbiGaming is leading us in a rendition of The Twelve Days of Christmas – but with a video game twist.
+Check out her blog to see what she’s written for her second answer, and keep your eyes peeled for all of the other bloggers out there taking part.

 Yesterday we looked at 12 gaming memories that keep each of us feeling warm and fuzzy throughout the year.
 With the choir clearing their throats and warming up in the background, let’s see what the subject of today’s verse is:

 On the second day of Blogmas, the gamers said to me:

 What are your 12 favourite gaming memories?

 I’m sure many readers were expecting this one to appear on a list of games I love.
 It’s the title that started my fondness for the adventure genre

 as a child, after realising that worlds I thought only existed in books could be brought to life through pixels on a screen.
 It’s also the series that’s home to one of my favourite characters: Murray the skull is simply awesome

 because he doesn’t let anything hold him back.
 Sometimes all you need is an evil mental attitude.